The temperature in our apartment

 grateful for their dead, their ’67

-just a narrow notch
+a narrow notch

-before some elusive ideal
+before some elusive ideal,

-that hovers within our reach.
+within our reach.

-You tell me to never touch
+You say never touch

-the thermostat and I acquiesce.
+and I mildly acquiesce.

-What we call warmth is but the middle,
+What we call warmth

-the center of some utopia
+the centre of some utopia

 absent of fire and of ice.